AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Genomics, Natural Language Processing and Machine Learning

-# Myths, Legends, Deities, and Demigods
+# Storyteller Myths, Legends, Deities, and Demigods
 Type | URL
 ------------ | -------------
 Tengu	|	tengu, in Japanese folklore, a type of mischievous supernatural being, sometimes considered the reincarnated spirit of one who was proud and arrogant in life.
 Tengu are renowned swordsmen and are said to have taught the military arts to the Minamoto hero Yoshitsune.
 They live in trees in mountainous areas.